predators

 post pics of animals that activate the primal early human brain

-1. 1 month ago
+1. 11 months ago

 Anonymous

 Something about lions that I love is how they not only manage to rock the rugged and regal looks both at the same time, but they have this unique aura that no other panther can quite capture.
-Tigers, leopards, and jaguars are beyond fierce, sure, but lions and lionesses just have that "Go ahead, do something, make my day gay." look to them that just demands respect.
+Tigers, leopards, and jaguars are beyond fierce, sure, but lions and lionesses just have that "Go ahead, do something, make my day homosexual." look to them that just demands respect.
 The only other panthers that get really close to it are tigers (who are biggers and have a more bombastic roar and color scheme than lions) and leopards (who may as well be the enbodiment of manlet rage with how standoffish they tend to be)

-• 1 month ago
+• 11 months ago

 Anonymous